Yevgeny Goryansky: Career

-Goryanskiy was champion of the First League of the Soviet Union in 1975 with Dynamo Minsk.
+Goryansky was champion of the First League of the Soviet Union in 1975 with Dinamo Minsk.
 He won the title of Master of Sports of the USSR in 1967, title of Merited Coach of the Ukrainian SSR in 1963, the title of Merited Coach of the Russian SFSR in 1973 and the title of Merited Coach of the Byelorussian SSR in 1975.